Gatineau tramway: 2023

 In February 2023, the NDP backed the project and called upon Prime Minister Justin Trudeau and the Liberal Party of Canada to pledge the necessary funding.
-In March 2023, an agreement to fund various transit projects in Quebec, including Gatineau LRT, was announced by Mayor France Bélisle.
+In March 2023, an agreement to fund various transit projects in Quebec, including the tramway, was announced by Mayor France Bélisle.
 Between January and June 2023, four project staff members, including the director of the project, resigned from their positions, as the federal government had yet to officially announce funding of the project.
 On June 16, 2023, it was revealed by TVA Gatineau-Ottawa that there was friction between the mayors office and the board of directors of the STO, who accused Mayor France Bélisle of interference in the project.
 In July 2023, the city confirmed its support for the project.

 2024

 In late March 2021 TVA Gatineau-Ottawa reported that the federal government had confirmed it would fund the pre-construction portion of the project.
 However, there was no direct mention of funding for the project in the 2024 federal budget, which the STO described as "concerning".
 La coalition S’allier Pour le Tramway called it a "slap in the face for the region", and the interim mayor of Gatineau, Daniel Champagne, said he was "extremely disappointed".
-On June 27, 2024, the Government of Quebec and the Government of Canada announced $163.5 million in funding for the planning of the tramway between Gatineau's west end and downtown Ottawa.
-On December 12, 2024, the STO announced that Groupe Porteur (Systra, Egis, and EXP) had been awarded a $114 million contract to complete the technical and environmental studies for the route in Quebec.
+On June 27, 2024, the Government of Quebec and the Government of Canada announced in funding for the planning of the tramway between Gatineau's west end and downtown Ottawa.
+On December 12, 2024, the STO announced that Groupe Porteur (Systra, Egis, and EXP) had been awarded a $114-million contract to complete the technical and environmental studies for the route in Quebec.
 On December 16, 2024, the federal government announced a commitment of $31.6 million for feasibility studies on the two-kilometer portion of the project on the Ontario side of the border.